Kahaf-Khaldi/Neural-Machine-Translation/README.md

 | Thank you     | Merci               |

 ### 🔹 Observations
-- The model performs well on frequently seen sentence patterns
+- Performs well on common sentence structures
-- Translation quality decreases for:
-  - Long sentences
-  - Rare or unseen words
+- Struggles with long or rare sequences

 ### 🔹 Limitations
-- No attention mechanism (context bottleneck issue)
+- No attention mechanism (information bottleneck)
-- Limited vocabulary size
+- Limited vocabulary coverage
-- Basic Seq2Seq architecture

-### 🔹 Evaluation (Optional Metrics)
-- Accuracy improves with training epochs
-- Can be further evaluated using:
-  - BLEU Score
-  - Perplexity

 ---